 You should take the garment off when you bathe and of course, you can also remove or replace the garment with a fresh one when you change your clothes.

 Surgeons tip: You may wish to get three or four compression garments so that you could alternate wearing them and not have to do laundry so much.

 Some Surgeons believe that wearing the garments 10 to 12 hours a day may be enough, but ask Mr Barnett why he gives longer wearing time advice – and get him to show you his Before & After photos to see his excellent results.

 The compression garments you are asked to wear can come in many formats or different brands.

-You may be asked to wear a full body compression garment or one that is only meant for the abdomen, or one that covers the thighs through the upper abdomen (some are full body, others have suspenders at the top to help keep the garment in place – and there are some that end just below the bra area).
+You may be asked to wear a full-body compression garment or one that is only meant for the abdomen, or one that covers the thighs through the upper abdomen (some are full-body, others have suspenders at the top to help keep the garment in place – and there are some that end just below the bra area).

-Essentially, these surgical support garments act like a firm girdle – you’ll feel that it ‘holds you together’ and despite occasional discomforts of having to wear it all the time for many weeks, most patients report it leaves them feeling better supported and more at ease when moving around – not excessively of course – after surgery.
+Essentially, these surgical support garments act as a firm girdle – you’ll feel that it ‘holds you together’ and despite occasional discomforts of having to wear it all the time for many weeks, most patients report it leaves them feeling better supported and more at ease when moving around – not excessively of course – after surgery.

 The advantages of wearing compression garments are listed below: